 Dr. Bailes is a leading traumatic brain injury expert, chairman of neurosurgery at NorthShore and co-director of the Neurological Institute.
 He has been a neurological consultant to the NFL Players’ Association (NFLPA), which has supported research on the effects of head injuries on retired professional athletes.
 He is the medical director of the Center for the Study of Retired Athletes based at the University of North Carolina, Chapel Hill; medical director of Pop Warner Football; and an adviser to the NCAA.

-Nicole Reams, MD, Associate Director, Sports Concussion Program
+Nicole Reams, MD, Section Head, Sports Concussion Program

 Dr. Reams is a board-certified neurologist and one of the country’s few fellowship-trained Sports Neurologists.
 She has specialized training and experience in treating athletes with neurologic disorders and has a special interest in concussion.
 She was the former team physician for Eastern Michigan University.